When you use Zendesk to support customers, a question that people commonly ask is:

 The Zendesk first reply time metric measures the time between ticket creation and the first public agent comment after that.

-After the first public reply, Support stores the first reply time in calendar hours and calculates and stores the first reply time in business hours.
+After the first public reply, Support calculates the first reply time in calendar hours and business hours.
+Both metrics are stored with the ticket data, so you can use either (or both) to build reports.

 First reply time works the same regardless of the channel from which the ticket originates.
 For example: